senyodey/senyodey/README.md

 ## 🚀 About Me
-- 🌍 **From:** Sogakope, Ghana.
+- 🌍 From: Accra, Ghana.
-- 🎯 **Interests:** Building impactful software, contributing to open-source projects, and bridging the gap between technology and society.
+- 🎯 Interests: Building impactful software, contributing to open-source projects, and bridging the gap between technology and society.
 - 🔭 Focus Areas:
   - Web Development (Frontend & Backend)
   - Data Analysis & Visualization